niuniomartinez/allegro-pas/4.4/readme.txt

   I wrote it to use it by myself, so I didn't included all functionality of Allegro.
 Anyway, I'll fix it and complete it as I'm using it (or as other users do).
 Any collaboration will be welcomed.

-  This version is a Beta version because there are some parts that doesn't works properly.
-Anyway you can use it to create almost any game you can imagine.